talynfan/design-portfolio/my-principles.md

 % Sonus demo video
 <iframe width="560" height="315" src="https://www.youtube.com/embed/kYm8l7__9jU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-and video game design
+I also consciously created a story-like experience with a visualization depicting video game statistics.
+By clicking through the interactive visualization from start to finish, reading the captions and engaging with the data, the user gains an understanding of how genre affects (or doesn't affect) the popularity of video games.

 % Video game demo video
 <iframe width="560" height="315" src="https://www.youtube.com/embed/MKC1jK0KJ8Q?start=192" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-A well-crafted design will both allow the user to intuitively complete specific linear tasks, while also being flexible enough for them to make their own personalized "stories" based on what is most important to them.
+**In general, a well-crafted design will both allow the user to intuitively complete specific linear tasks, while also being flexible enough for them to make their own personalized "stories" based on what is most important to them.**

 ## Joy

 Enjoyment is very important to me.
 A product should be fun to use, beyond its utility value.
 Creativity and innovation is what makes humans superior over algorithms.

-Include Argyle and video game design.
+Attention to joy and entertainment is most evident in my video game visualization.
 Sarcastic personality really shines

 <img src="pics/vg adventure.png" alt="Adventure genre video game visualization" width="600"/>